jh27kim/jh27kim.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student at KAIST (Korea Advanced Institute of Science and Technology).
+I am a second-year Ph.D. student at KAIST (Korea Advanced Institute of Science and Technology).
 My academic advisor is <a href="https://mhsung.github.io/">Prof. Minhyuk Sung</a>.
 Previously, I worked as a cloud storage engineer at Samsung Electronics, South Korea.